koendv/paste_dispenser/README.md

 Backward speed can only be set using the console menu.

 ### Pullback
-Sometimes paste keeps oozing out after you stop dispensing.
-If *pullback steps* is non-zero, then after a *pullback delay* period of inactivity the plunger will move back *pullback steps*, to stop paste oozing out.
-How successful this is and how many steps the plunger needs to pull back to stop the oozing depends upon paste viscosity. *Pullback* works better with low viscosity liquids than with high viscosity paste.
+Sometimes liquid keeps oozing out after you stop dispensing.
+If *pullback steps* is non-zero, then after a *pullback delay* period of inactivity the plunger will move back *pullback steps*, to stop liquid oozing out.
+How successful this is and how many steps the plunger needs to pull back to stop the oozing depends upon the viscosity of the liquid. *Pullback* works better with low viscosity liquids than with high viscosity paste.

 ### Microstepping
 The controller supports up to 1/64 microstepping.
 This is open loop voltage control microstepping.
 Choose speed and microstepping that goes well with your stepper motor.
 This may take a bit of trial and error.
-Default is half-stepping.
+Default is half-stepping, suitable for 28BYJ-48 steppers .

 ### Saved Profiles